 The Best Leather 2020 iPad Pro 12.9 Case for You?

 MacCase invented the Apple-specific case market over 20 years ago.
 20+ years later we are still innovating like no other.
-Our new leather 2020 iPad Pro 12.9 case offers 2 distinct versions.
+Our leather 2020 iPad Pro 12.9 case offers 2 distinct versions.

 One features a clean, minimalist front panel.
 The other features our Magnetic Accessory System (MAS) which allows for the attachment of our 4 optional accessories.
 Both models are made using our exclusive ethically sourced leather hides.

 Visually, the MAS version has 3 circular magnets integrated into the front cover.
 If you want to utilize options like our Pencil case, choose this version.
 For more information about the 2 versions, click the "Additional Information" tab above.